Relyvrio/Albrioza is a new drug for the treatment of amyotrophic lateral sclerosis.

 Albrioza will be on sale by August 2022.

 - On July 29, 2022, Amylyx announced the commercial availability of Albrioza in Canada.
 The drug went on sale at full price.

 Those hoping for free Albrioza from the Canadian public health insurance system will have to wait much longer because of the country’s complicated prescription drug reimbursement system that requires price negotiation with each of the country’s 13 states, a process that typically takes 6 to 9 months.

-In early January 2022, Amylyx has submitted a Marketing Authorization Application (MAA) for Albrioza to the European Medicines Agency (EMA).
+In early January 2022, Amylyx has submitted a Marketing Authorization Application (MAA) for Relyvrio/Albrioza to the European Medicines Agency (EMA).

-Obviously, the cost of treating ALS with Albrioza would be comparable to the cost of the intravenous Radicava (edaravone) or oral Radicava ORS (edaravone) by Japan’s Mitsubishi Tanabe Pharma.
+Obviously, the cost of treating ALS with Relyvrio/Albrioza should have been comparable to the cost of the intravenous Radicava (edaravone) or oral Radicava ORS (edaravone) by Japan’s Mitsubishi Tanabe Pharma.

-- According to revised estimates of the fair price of Albrioza, it should fall within the range of $9,100 to $30,600 per year.
+- According to revised estimates of the fair price of Relyvrio, it should fall within the range of $9,100 to $30,600 per year.